ahmedelasmai/ecommerce/docs/MAIN.md

 ## misc

-- static and media files are stored in /econ/ I didn't put much thought into where they are stored for development because in production they are servered through the web server.
+- static and media files are stored in /econ/ I didn't put much thought into where they are stored for development because in production they are served through the web server.